Tips for Teaching Handwriting Skills in Preschool, Pre-K, and Kindergarten

 There are many “great debates” in the field of early childhood and handwriting is right there at the very top of the list.
-On this page I have compiled information on handwriting that is developmentally appropriate for preschoolers.
+On this page I have compiled information on handwriting that is developmentally appropriate for preschool, pre-k, and kindergarten kids.
 When determining the handwriting approach you will take in your classroom it is best to carefully examine the policies of your school or district first before making any decisions.

 The foundation of all good handwriting begins with the following skills:

 - Pencil Grasp

 - Proper Letter Formation (top to bottom)

 Therefore, it only makes sense to focus our efforts on these two skills when introducing young children to handwriting.

 Introducing the right skill at the right time